tagomaru/truffle-sca2t/README.md

 }
 ```

 The command `truffle run mythx A.sol` generates test code file 'test_A.sol_.js' and the file include tests for `A` and `B`.
-The test for `A` also includes `C`.
+The test for `A` also includes the test for `C`.
 The test code file sends AST and source code for not only `A` but also `C` to MythX API.
 You can see the sent data [here](https://github.com/tagomaru/static-for-github/blob/master/truffle-sca2t/truffle-sca2t-mythx/data1.json).

-That is why, you do not need to set dependencies.
+That is why, you do not need to set files which the main contract file depends on.

 #### 1-1-3.
 Run The Test Code Files
 If test code files are successfully generated, you can run mocha test.